jaspector

 Monday–Friday, 8:00 AM–5:00 PM

-Typical inspection sequence: Cedar County does not conduct structural inspections on residential construction in unincorporated areas.
+Typical sequence: Cedar County does not conduct structural inspections on residential construction in unincorporated areas.
 Site inspections may be conducted to verify zoning compliance (setbacks, land use).
 Commercial and public structures are subject to Nebraska State Fire Marshal plan review and inspection.

-Do I need a building permit in unincorporated Cedar County, NE?
+01 Do I need a building permit in unincorporated Cedar County, NE?

 A zoning permit is required for all non-agricultural buildings in unincorporated Cedar County before construction begins.
 Agricultural structures on qualifying farmsteads (20+ acres, $1,000+ annual farm product value) are exempt under § 23-114.03.

-How much does a building permit cost in unincorporated Cedar County, NE?
+02 How much does a building permit cost in unincorporated Cedar County, NE?

+Building permit fees in unincorporated Cedar County, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Contact the Zoning Administrator for current fee schedule.
 Fees are set by the Cedar County Board and may be amended by resolution..
 Plan check fee: Not applicable; no structural plan review conducted..

-How do I apply for a building permit in unincorporated Cedar County, NE?
+03 How do I apply for a building permit in unincorporated Cedar County, NE?

-1. Confirm the property's zoning district via gWorks (cedar.gworks.com) or by calling the County Clerk at (402) 254-7411.
+To apply for a building permit in unincorporated Cedar County, NE, follow these steps: 1.
+Confirm the property's zoning district via gWorks (cedar.gworks.com) or by calling the County Clerk at (402) 254-7411.
 2. Determine if the proposed structure qualifies for the agricultural exemption under Neb.
 Rev. Stat. § 23-114.03.
 3. Download the Zoning Application form from cedarcountyne.gov or pick up in person at the courthouse.
 4. Complete the application and submit with a site plan showing proposed structure location, setbacks from property lines and roads, and description of intended use.
 5. The Zoning Administrator presents the application to the Cedar County Board, which meets monthly.
 Routine residential and agricultural permits may be approved administratively.
 6. Pay the applicable permit fee at the time of application.
 7. Receive the zoning/building permit before construction begins.
 8. Verify compliance with all statewide requirements (State Fire Marshal for commercial, NDEE septic registration, electrical inspections, etc.).

-How long does it take to get a building permit in unincorporated Cedar County, NE?
+04 How long does it take to get a building permit in unincorporated Cedar County, NE?

-What work is exempt from building permits in unincorporated Cedar County, NE?
+05 What work is exempt from building permits in unincorporated Cedar County, NE?

-How do I schedule a building inspection in unincorporated Cedar County, NE?
+06 How do I schedule a building inspection in unincorporated Cedar County, NE?

-Inspections can be scheduled via: Cedar County Courthouse, 101 S. Broadway Ave., Hartington, (402) 254-7411.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Cedar County, NE via: Cedar County Courthouse, 101 S. Broadway Ave., Hartington, (402) 254-7411.
 Contact the County Clerk during business hours..